zbjornson/bson-to-json/README.md

 * Fast integer encoding, using the methods from [`fmtlib/fmt`](https://github.com/fmtlib/fmt).
 * Fast double encoding, using the same [double-conversion library](https://github.com/google/double-conversion) used in v8.
+* Skips decoding array keys (which BSON stores as ASCII numbers) and instead advances by the known number of bytes in the key.

 TODO:
 - [ ] Fix read and write overruns.
 - [ ] Fix crash when using iterator interface.
 - [ ] Optimize date printing.
+- [ ] The JS impl is incomplete (output bounds checking).
 - [ ] Try to squash the remaining v8 deoptimizations in the JS implementation?
 - [ ] Refactor so it's usable as a C++ library?